Bonn: Demographics

 As of 2011, Bonn had a population of 327,913.
 About 70% of the population was entirely of German origin, while about 100,000 people, equating to roughly 30%, were at least partly of non-German origin.
 The city is one of the fastest-growing municipalities in Germany and the 18th most populous city in the country.
 Bonn's population is predicted to surpass the populations of Wuppertal and Bochum before the year 2030.

-The following list shows the largest groups of origin of minorites with "migration background" in Bonn as of 31 December 2021.
+The following list shows the largest groups of origin of minorities with "migration background" in Bonn as of 31 December 2021.

 Sports

 Bonn is home of the Telekom Baskets Bonn, the only basketball club in Germany that owns its arena, the Telekom Dome.
-The club is a regular participant at international competitions such as the Basketball Champions League.

 The city also has a semi-professional football team Bonner SC which was formed in 1965 through the merger of Bonner FV and Tura Bonn.

 The Bonn Gamecocks American football team play at the 12,000-capacity Stadion Pennenfeld.